MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/CustomizingItemForABlock.md

 author: iconicNurdle
 ms.author: mikeam
 title: Customizing the Item for a Block
-description: "An overview about the block_placer item component icon" ms.service: minecraft-bedrock-edition
+description: "An overview about specifying the block an item places" ms.service: minecraft-bedrock-edition
 ---